Skip to content

 Solution:

-When a restocking is completed:
+When a Dropship is completed:

 • The system records Return Handling charges according to billing configuration